-Pro-Palestine protests in 46 Moroccan cities after Israeli violence
+Pro-Palestine protests break out in 46 Moroccan cities following Israel’s deadly assaults on Gaza

 An organisation called the Moroccan Front for Support of Palestine and Against Normalisation called for the protests with more than 15 civil society groups taking part.